What if you were Curious?

-The first post that I wrote two or more years ago when I started this blog was Top Ten Ways to Not to Follow Your Passion.
+The first post that I wrote when I started this blog was Top Ten Ways to Not to Follow Your Passion.
 It was written a bit tongue in cheek of course because we all want to follow our passion, right?
 Isn’t it just the obstacles, real or imagined that keep us from making our life meaningful and passion-filled?

 Since that post I’ve found that the answer to the last question is yes and no. For those who know what their passion is, it is often the obstacles of time, money, mindset and self-confidence that stifle our creativity and hold us hostage to a lack of progress in turning dreams to reality.

-But there is another possibility that I’ve not addressed.
-What if you don’t know what your passion is?
+But what if you don’t know what your passion is?
 What if you don’t have a dream or a vision to capture your attention and propel you forward?
 Are you destined to a life as a voyeur, living through the passions of others?

+I’ve come to realize that the answer to the last question is a resounding, NO!
+Instead it is a matter of changing our mindset and how we look at our world of options and opportunities.
 What if recognizing your passion isn’t a matter of finding something that is lost?
 What if it’s more of an adventure or a journey?
-What if it’s possible to discover your passion?
-Not with a determined find-it-or-die-trying mentality but instead with a playful, wondering mentality.
-What if instead of trying to fill a void, you were simply patiently investigative and curious?
+If you change your mindset, would that then change your approach?
+Perhaps you would leave behind the determined find-it-or-die-trying mentality and instead replace it with a playful, wondering mentality.
+What if instead of trying to fill a void and find the one right answer, you were simply, patiently investigative and curious?

 - Try out new things that seem interesting to you without expecting that you would be immediately skillful or successful at them.

 - Tweak your mindset so that you look at the world in terms of possibilities instead of as static and predestined.

 - Look inward and assess your natural talents and abilities.
 Then apply those skills in your world.

 - Try out new and challenging things even when they make you feel nervous, uncertain or downright scared.